The Absolute Best Dive Bars in Phoenix

 Old Town Scottsdale

-If dive bars aren’t your thing, let Scottsdale’s oldest tavern win you over.
-The drinks are good, but the atmosphere -- perhaps best exemplified in the insane, over-the-top Christmas lights display -- is what makes Coach House one of the best dives in the Phoenix area.
-We also love that it’s open every day of the year, meaning you have no excuse to not check it out in 2016.
+If you're still on the fence about dive bars, let Scottsdale’s oldest tavern win you over.
+The drinks are good, but the atmosphere—perhaps best exemplified in the insane, over-the-top Christmas lights display—is what makes the Coach House one of the best dives in the Phoenix area.
+We also love that it’s open every day of the year, meaning you have no excuse not to check it out.

 Old Town Scottsdale